Parking for motorcycles

 If you own a motorcycle and live in the controlled parking zone, you can apply for a free residents' permit to park in permit holder parking places in your zone.

-You can find coach parking on Regent Road, Johnston Terrace and Inverleith Place and costs £5.00 per hour.
-In Regent Road and Johnston Terrace controls operates from 8.30am to 6.30pm, Monday to Saturday.
-In Inverleith Row controls operate Monday to Friday, 8.30am to 5.30pm.
+You can find coach parking on Regent Road, Johnston Terrace and Inverleith Place and costs £6.00 per hour.
+In Regent Road and Johnston Terrace controls operates from 8.30am to 6.30pm, Monday to Saturday and Sundays 12.30pm to 6.30pm.
+In Inverleith Place controls operate Monday to Friday, 8.30am to 5.30pm.

 If your vehicle holds 12 or less people and can fit in a normal parking bay then you can park in public parking spaces.